Skip to content

 • Treat participant lists as hints only; providers differ in how they expose attendees on recurring series and forwarded invites.

-Security reviews often ask where tokens live: desktop copies are encrypted at rest on device; portal storage uses industry-standard encryption.
+Security reviews often ask where tokens live: desktop copies are encrypted at rest on device; portal storage keeps provider tokens encrypted at rest on app.over.show.
 Share this page with your information security contact when documenting third-party integrations.